jessicalyn/API-Palette-Picker/README.md

 ## API Documentation:

 Welcome to the Palette Picker API!
 This documentation should familiarize you with the resources available and how to consume them with HTTP requests.

-The documentation
+A front-end application for Palette Picker is deployed to Heroku: https://pick-your-palette.herokuapp.com/

 ### Root URL
 The Root URL for Palette Picker is `https://palette-picker-mfjk.herokuapp.com/api/v1` The documentation below requires prepending the Root URL to the endpoints in order to fulfill the requests.